Singing with her heart: Adele's success story. Adele: biography of one of the most talented singers of our time Adele biography

 "25"

-In 2012, Adele, who has already become a world-class singer, was offered to record the soundtrack for the next part of "007: Skyfall".
-The single "Skyfall", which again demonstrated the incredible talent and strong voice of the singer, managed not only to fit perfectly into the film, but also to receive many awards, including Grammy and Oscar.
+In 2012, Adele, who had already become a world-class singer, was offered to record the soundtrack for the next part of “007: Skyfall”.
+The single “Skyfall”, which again demonstrated the incredible talent and strong voice of the singer, managed not only to fit perfectly into the film, but also to receive many awards, including a Grammy and an Oscar.

-Love is addiction.
+Love is an addiction.
 I love being in love.
 This is my favorite activity

 Photo: usatoday.com Photo: news.com.au Photo: alasdairmclellan.com